UbiquityRobotics/learn/quick_start/logitech.markdown

 (See the section on connecting to the robot.)

-*{Wayne: There is no prior discussion of how to connect a laptop to the robot access point.
-The correct command is `ping ubuntu.local`.
-Problems will occur if the user has changed the hostname.}*

-*{Alan: I disagree pinging to the Access Point implies the robot isn't networked yet }*

 the robot responds by giving you its IP number.

-*{Wayne: There should be an example of `ping` output.
-The customer should also be told to type Control-C to kill off the `ping` command. *}
+Type Control-C to kill off the `ping` command.

 Then use the following command to login to the robot for example  from a laptop networked:

-	ssh ubuntu@robotname.local

-(note: robotname = ubiquityrobot initially, but may have changed if networked)

-or directly:

 	ssh ubuntu@10.42.0.1

 You may get asked to authorize your key, say `yes`.